andrewccard/SLChannelPointMod/README.md

 ## Troubleshooting

-### "Not authenticated" error
-Run `/twitch login` and complete the browser authentication.

-### "Failed to connect" error
-- Check that your Twitch token is valid with `/twitch status`
-- Try `/twitch login` again if the token expired
-- Make sure you have an active internet connection
+### Can't login / Browser doesn't open
+Copy the URL from the chat/logs and open it manually in your browser.

 ### Rewards not triggering
-- Verify you're connected with `/twitch status`
+- Verify you're connected (check the Twitch Connection status in Settings)
-- Check that the reward name matches exactly (case-insensitive)
-- Use `/twitch reward list` to see configured rewards

-### Browser doesn't open during login
-Copy the URL from the chat/logs and open it manually in your browser.
+- Make sure the reward has an action configured (not showing as red/unconfigured)
+- Try disconnecting and reconnecting

+### Token expired
+Go to Settings > Twitch Connection and click **Re-login**.

 ## Building from Source